mzattera/predictive-powers/docs/preview/index.md

   * `ChatService`: handles conversations with a chatbot, taking care of its personality and conversation history.

-  * `AgentService`: allows you to access agents; these are chatbot capable of tool calling.
-The library handles transparently the details of tool call mechanisms providing an uniform interfce across providers.
+  * `AgentService`: allows you to access [`Agent`s](#agents); these are chatbot capable of tool calling.
+This service assumes agents are permanently stored somewhere and it might be discontinued in newer versions of the library.

-	 In current implementation, OpenAI agents are created and their configuration stored server-side through the assistants API.
+  The library handles transparently the details of tool call mechanisms providing an uniform interface across providers.
+Notice that some `CompletionService`s support tool calling as well (see below).

   * `EmbeddingService`: provide service to embed text, including automated chunking.